OBJECTiveProject homeSPARQLOntoExplorerSparklisSearchGeovistoryGeovistory homeOBJECTiveSPARQL & VisualizeOntoExplorerSparklisSearch

 This project aims to create a database on objets d'art auction sales by working from a consistent source: the auction catalogue.

 From the mid-18th century auctions have been organised, mainly in Paris and London, to sell and disperse objects, increasing greatly in the first half of the 19th century to reach a rhythm of several thousand sales per decade.
 Individual auctions have always both combined and dispersed a great diversity of fine objects, from a multitude of origins.
 The catalogue is a crucial record.
 In many cases annotated catalogues exist (with hammer prices and buyers) and others can be cross-referenced with auctioneers' archives.
 The core of the dataset will be built up from the selection of a vast corpus of auction catalogues for the decorative arts.
-These catalogues will be interrogated through digital methods (extraction, processing and machine learning) and Geovistory will be used to integrate and structure various data collections.
+These catalogues will be interrogated through digital methods (extraction, processing and machine learning).
 The database will offer a new tool for identification and provenance research but will also focus on the individuals and institutions involved (sellers/buyers), allowing for a study of the networks and characteristics of this market over a long period.

 The team